gillisda/gillisda.github.io/smith-test.md

 Answer:

-In an included file (dgReviewManager.zip.renamed) is my Angular 2 App.
+In a this [linked file](http://github.com/gillisda/gillisda.github.io/dgReviewManager.zip) is my Angular 2 App.
 This is developed in a VS Code, NodeJS, Gulp environment based on a starter project.
-The README.md file has a longer description of the dev setup.
+The included README.md file has a longer description of the dev setup.

-Rename the file removing the ".renamed", and the unzip it locally.
-Once unzipped, use `npm i` to install the dependencies, and then `npm start` to start the server.
+Download the file, and the unzip it locally.
+Once unzipped, cd into the folder, and use `npm i` to install the dependencies, and then `npm start` to start the server.
 A browser window should open as well, or simply go to `localhost:3000`.

-The test scenarios are included with the source files in a folder called features.
+The test scenarios are included in a folder called features.
 A test framework could be achieved with the addition of Protractor & Cucumber.

 Thanks,
 Don Gillis